Browse by Medical Category

-Whether our patients visit our downtown Boston campus or Mass General West in Waltham, they receive state-of-the-art care from some of the foremost experts in allergy medicine and related specialties.
+Whether our patients visit our downtown Boston campus or Mass General Waltham, they receive state-of-the-art care from some of the foremost experts in allergy medicine and related specialties.
 Patients who have other allergies in addition to hives have access to our allergists who specialize in conditions such as asthma and angioedema.

 Senior members of our physician staff have worked and studied with some of the pioneers in the field of hives and manage care for hundreds of patients annually.
 Together with other leading researchers, our clinicians and scientists have advanced the understanding of the behaviors and causes of hives and developed breakthrough treatments.

 We treat all types of hives, including those associated with: